elugens/hello-javascript/docs/general-javascript-questions/javascript-fundamentals/conditional-branching.md

 ---

-### If, you have several conditions you would like to test.
-What conditional statement do you have to use with an if statement?
+### If you want to test a variety of circumstances.
+What kind of conditional statement can you use with an if statement?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> To test several conditions in an if statement you will have to add an “else if” statement.
-There can be more than one else if block.
-The final else is optional.</div><br />
+  <div><strong>Interview Response:</strong> To test several conditions in an if statement, you must add an “else if” statement.
+There can be more than one else if block and the final else is optional. </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />

   <div></div>